 Central

-CRC Regent Park - a welcoming place which provides to community members an access to high-quality of food and the opportunity to develop cooking and gardening skills.
+Fred Victor – a welcoming place which provides to community members an access to high-quality of food and the opportunity to develop cooking and gardening skills.
+Coordinates community gardens in the Regent Park neighbourhood

 Evergreen – aims to restore the connection between Canada’s cities and the natural environment in order to create greener and more sustainable cities, through different programs.
 Evergreen hosts the Evergreen Brick Works, a community environmental centre.
 There is a resources section under Get Involved that includes info for teachers and greening school grounds, community gardens, fundraising, native plants and food growing.